Arvind Kumar Sharma

-Arvind Kumar Sharma (born 25 November 1962) is an Indian dental surgeon, politician and a Member of Parliament in the 17th Lok Sabha from Rohtak.
-He represented the Karnal constituency of Haryana in 15th Lok Sabha and was a member of the Indian National Congress but he joined Bharatiya Janata Party in 2019.
+Arvind Kumar Sharma (born 25 November 1962) is an Indian dental surgeon, politician who currently represents the Gohana Assembly constituency in the Haryana Legislative Assembly.
+He was also a Member of Parliament in the 17th Lok Sabha from Rohtak (Lok Sabha constituency).
+He represented the Karnal (Lok Sabha constituency) constituency of Haryana in 15th Lok Sabha and was a member of the Indian National Congress but he joined Bharatiya Janata Party in 2019.

 Personal life

-Sharma was born on 25 Nov 1962 to Pt.
-Satguru Dass Sharma and Bimla Devi in the village of M.P.
+Sharma was born on 25 November 1962 to Satguru Dass Sharma and Bimla Devi in the village of M.P.
 Majra in Jhajjar district of Haryana.
 He completed his Bachelor of Dental Surgery from Gujarat University, Ahmedabad and Master of Dental Surgery from Maharshi Dayanand University, Rohtak.
-Sharma married Rita Sharma on 09 Nov 1989, with whom he has a son and a daughter.
+Sharma married Rita Sharma on 9 November 1989, with whom he has a son and a daughter.
 He is a medical practitioner, social worker and agriculturist.

 Political career

 In January 2014, he left Indian National Congress and joined Bahujan Samaj Party and was named chief ministerial candidate.
 He lost from both Yamunanagar and Julana seats and was pushed to the third slot in both the seats.

 In 2019, he joined Bharatiya Janata Party and contested from Rohtak Lok Sabha seat in 2019 Indian general election and defeated Deepender Singh Hooda of Indian National Congress with margin of 7,503 votes.
+However, in 2024 Lok Sabha election, he lost to Hooda by 345,298 votes.